Holidays Calendar for September 13, 2017

 This Day in History

-• 2009 Died: Paul Burke, American actor, best remembered for lead roles in ABC television series Naked City and Twelve O'Clock High.
-He retired from acting career after acquisition of charges for aiding and abetting a gambling operation by returning gambling records to an arrested gambler.
+• 2009 Died: Paul Burke, American actor, best remembered for his lead roles in the ABC television series Naked City and 12 O'Clock High.

 • 2008 Delhi, the capital of India, was hit by a series of bomb blasts.
 At least 30 people were killed and over 100 injured.
 The responsibility for the blasts was taken by the Islamist Indian Mujahideen terrorist group.

-• 2004 Died: Luis E. Miramontes, Mexican chemist, remembered for contributions to organic chemistry and co-invention of the progestin norethindrone, that was used in one of the first three oral contraceptives.
+• 2004 Died: Luis E. Miramontes, Mexican chemist, remembered for his contributions to organic chemistry and co-invention of the progestin norethindrone that was used in one of the first oral contraceptives.

-• 2002 Died: George Stanley, Canadian historian, author, soldier.
-Canadians know him as the designer of the current Canadian flag.
+• 2002 Died: George Stanley, Canadian author, soldier, historian at Mount Allison University, public servant, and designer of the Canadian Flag.

 • 2001 Civilian aircraft traffic resumed in the United States after the September 11 attacks.

-• 1996 Died: Tupac Shakur, better known by stage name 2Pac, American rapper, songwriter and actor, one of the best-selling music artists of all time.
-He died after multiple shots in a drive-by shooting in Las Vegas.
+• 1996 Died: Tupac Shakur, also known by his stage name 2Pac, American rapper, songwriter and actor, one of the best-selling music artists of all time.
+He was killed in a drive-by shooting in Las Vegas.

 • 1987 A radioactive object was stolen from an abandoned hospital in Goiânia, Brazil.
 The object contaminated many people during the following weeks and caused some to die from radiation poisoning.

-• 1985 Super Mario Bros. was released for the first time in Japan for the Nintendo Entertainment System.
-The game enjoyed a great success, that eventually led to creation of a whole series of platforming games.
+• 1985 Super Mario Bros. was released in Japan for the Nintendo Entertainment System.
+The game enjoyed a great success that eventually led to a whole series of platforming games.

 • 1956 The IBM 305 RAMAC, the first commercial computer to use a moving-head hard disk drive storage, was publicly introduced.
 It also became the last vacuum tube computer that IBM built.

-• 1953 Died: Mary Brewster Hazelton, American portrait painter, the first woman to win an award open to both men and women.
-Her portrait paintings are now in the collections of the Massachusetts State House, Harvard University, Peabody Essex Museum.
+• 1953 Died: Mary Brewster Hazelton, American portrait painter who became the first woman to win an award open to both men and women in the US when she won the Hallgarten Prize from the National Academy of Design.

-• 1949 Died: August Krogh, Danish professor, remembered for fundamental discoveries within several fields of physiology and famous for development of the Krogh Principle.
-In 1920 he was awarded the Nobel Prize in Physiology or Medicine for discovery of the mechanism of regulation of the capillaries in skeletal muscle.
+• 1949 Died: August Krogh, Danish physiologist who was awarded the 1920 Nobel Prize in Physiology or Medicine for the discovery of the mechanism of regulation of the capillaries in skeletal muscle.

-• 1941 Died: Elias Disney, father Roy Disney and Walt Disney, the co-founders of Walt Disney Productions.
+• 1941 Died: Elias Disney, Irish-Canadian-American construction worker and entrepreneur.
+He was best known as the father of Roy and Walt Disney, co-founders of The Walt Disney Company.

-• 1937 Born: Don Bluth, American animator, director and producer.
-He is well known for directing animated films The Secret of NIMH, The Land Before Time, All Dogs Go to Heaven and Anastasia.
-Bluth is also a co-founder of Sullivan Bluth Studios and Fox Animation Studios.
+• 1937 Born: Don Bluth, American filmmaker, animator, and author.
+He is best known for directing the animated films An American Tail, The Land Before Time, All Dogs Go to Heaven, and Anastasia.

-• 1923 Spanish military officer Miguel Primo de Rivera took over the administration of Spain after the military coup.
-He set up a dictatorship, believing, that governing without politicians could restore nation.
-He resigned from the office in January 1930.
+• 1923 Spanish military officer Miguel Primo de Rivera took over the administration of Spain after a military coup.
+He set up a dictatorship that lasted until his resignation in January 1930.

-• 1922 Born: Yma Sumac, Peruvian soprano, one of the most famous proponents of exotica music during the 1950s.
-She gained international success for her extreme vocal range, that was well over five octaves.
+• 1922 Born: Yma Sumac, Peruvian-born American-naturalised vocalist, composer, producer, actress, and model.
+She gained international success for her extreme vocal range that was well over five octaves.

-• 1921 The Battle of Sakarya, one of the important engagements between Greece and Turkey during the Greco-Turkish War and Turkish War of Independence, ended.
-The Turkish army under Kemal Atatürk defeated the Greek army led by Anastasios Papoulas.
+• 1921 The Battle of Sakarya, one of the important engagements between Greece and Turkey during the Greco-Turkish War and Turkish War of Independence, ended in a Turkish victory.

-• 1898 Hannibal Goodwin obtained a patent for celluloid photographic film, moving the progress of the art of photography forward.
+• 1898 Hannibal Goodwin obtained a patent for celluloid photographic film, moving forward the progress of the art of photography.

-• 1894 Born: Julian Tuwim, Polish poet of Jewish descent, co-founder of Polish group of experimental poets Skamander.
-He is admired in Poland for contributions to children's literature.
+• 1894 Born: Julian Tuwim, Polish poet of Jewish descent.
+He was a major figure in Polish literature, admired also for his contribution to children's literature.

-• 1894 Born: J. B. Priestley, English novelist, playwright and broadcaster, best known for his fiction The Good Companions.
+• 1894 Born: J. B. Priestley, English novelist, playwright, screenwriter, broadcaster and social commentator.
+His best known works include The Good Companions, Angel Pavement, and more.

-• 1872 Died: Ludwig Feuerbach, German philosopher and anthropologist, best remembered for his book The Essence of Christianity.
-This book provided a critique of Christianity and strongly influenced the generations of later thinkers, including Karl Marx and Friedrich Engels.
+• 1872 Died: Ludwig Feuerbach, German philosopher and anthropologist.
+His book The Essence of Christianity strongly influenced later thinkers, including Charles Darwin and Sigmund Freud.

 • 1862 Union soldiers found a lost copy of Robert E. Lee's battle plans in a field outside Frederick, Maryland.
-The found information significantly affected the outcome of the Maryland Campaign during the Civil War.
+This information significantly affected the outcome of the Maryland Campaign during the Civil War.

-• 1857 Born: Milton S. Hershey, American confectioner, known as founder of The Hershey Chocolate Company, that is nowadays the world's largest chocolate manufacturing company.
+• 1857 Born: Milton S. Hershey, American chocolatier, businessman, and philanthropist.
+He founded The Hershey Company that is one of the largest chocolate manufacturers in the world.